lloydtorres/random-scripts/README.md

 random-scripts
 ==============

 Scripts I've written to deal with various problems.
+These scripts are licensed under the MIT License unless otherwise noted.

 #### JSON_Formatter.py